Sofipet/youtube-emotionscope/docs/product_contract.md

 Given a YouTube video link, the system analyzes the emotional structure of the comment section and returns a structured analytics payload that can power a dashboard, a short contextual description, and a grounded follow-up insight layer.

-The product is designed as a **structured analytics tool with a bounded insight-agent layer**, not as a general chatbot and not as a retrieval system.
+The product is designed as a **structured analytics tool with a bounded insight-agent layer**.

----

 ## Primary user